Get Matched With Interior Design Programs

 Interior designers don't necessarily need any special degrees or certifications, so there are many different ways to become one.
 For instance, you could find work as an assistant or intern for an interior designer in your area.
 Make sure you keep your eyes and ears open and be a sponge for knowledge.
 Take time in your off hours to study the craft and keep interior design magazines and books in your hands whenever possible.
 Your dedication will show and soon you'll be consulted on new design projects.
 You could also approach the field from a less direct angle, such as that of a set designer for theater spaces.

-Set designers might have the most direct, yet alternative avenues available.
+Set designers might have the most direct alternative avenues available.
 That's because they not only design spaces, but they are actively involved in building the sets they design.
 When you have that sort of construction skill and experience, you can easily transition into interior design.
 Further, set designers must interpret information from a script, a director, and a producer.
 Your communication, project management, and management skills are on public display during every show.
 If you take good photos and display them on your website, your theater portfolio could help launch your interior design career.

-Find Online Interior Design Schools
+Find Online Design Schools

 Interior designers Career & Salary